 In general, basic equation for conduction is as following:

 heat transferred = driving force / resistance

 However, J.B.J.
-Fourier, at 1882, heat transferred through conduction method will be proportional to:
+Fourier, at 1882, heat transferred through heat conduction method will be proportional to:

 - The temperature difference between both side of the medium.

 And in opposite correlation with the thickness of the medium.
 Mathematically, it can be expressed as: